 This page provides information about overpayments and the new flexible repayment options available to you.

 Meaning of the term “overpayment”

-An overpayment is an amount of money paid to an employee for which he/she are not entitled to.
+An overpayment is an amount of money paid to an employee to which they are not entitled.
 The following situations are examples of overpayments: